I have a confession to make.

 A critical aspect is contractors.
 It’s not about finding the one with the cheapest estimate.
 It’s about finding the right contractor for your project.

 The right contractor will make any project a lot less stressful.
 Communication is better and overall costs are lower.
 With those last two elements, suddenly, we’ve arrived at a 7C framework.

 After running it through the mental wringer, I believe this 7-step framework applies to any type of

 How you apply this framework to your own maintenance will naturally be unique to your situation.
 Take what you find useful, leave other things, but be careful not to dismiss anything outright, as there isn’t any fluff included.

-I’ll be elaborating on much of this in future articles, and podcasts but for now, let’s get you started.
+I’ll be elaborating on much of this in future articles, but for now, let’s get you started.